-The group, which includes insurance and financial divisions, the traditional mail and parcel business and a digital payments unit, reported revenue of 2.93 billion euros in the quarter, up from 2.67 billion euros a year earlier.
+The group — which includes insurance, financial and digital payment divisions beside its traditional mail and parcel business, reported revenue of 2.8 billion euros, up 18.7% from a year earlier.